xma711/notebook/cloud_computing/azure/README.md

 Recommended choice for the storage account
 -----------------------------

-After all the reading, the recommended choice for the storage account i think is:
+After all the reading, the recommended choice for the storage account should be:
 Standard, LRS, General purpose v2, HOT.

-Note that this is the account only. further, i need to choose the 'container', which can have multiple types to choose, such as blob, files... (ok.. this is confusing..)
+Note that this is the account only.
+Further, we need to choose the 'container', which can have multiple types to choose, such as blob, files..
-I think the pricing refers to the types of storages used inside the storage account.
+The pricing should refer to the types of storages used inside the storage account.

 Account key